ChristianGarcia/auto-value-nested-tostring/README.md

 }
 ```

-When you call a `NestedInNestedClass` instance's `toString()` this will include the enclosing classes in the beginning
+When you call a `NestedInNestedClass` instance's `toString()` this will include the enclosing classes at the beginning

 ```
 TopLevelClass.NestedClass.NestedInNestedClass{property=name} //auto-value-nested-tostring